ibm-cloud-docs/satellite/architecture-workload-isolation.md

 |Akamai, Cloudflare|Akamai and Cloudflare are used as the primary providers for DNS, global load balancing, and web firewall capabilities in {{site.data.keyword.satellitelong_notm}}.|
 |Launch Darkly|To manage the roll out of new features in {{site.data.keyword.satellitelong_notm}}, Launch Darkly feature flags are used.
 A feature flag controls the visibility and availability of a feature to a selected user base.|
 |Let's Encrypt|This service is used as the Certificate authority to generate SSL certificates for customer owned public endpoints.
 All generated certificates are managed in {{site.data.keyword.cloudcerts_long_notm}}.|
-|Razee|Razee is an open-source project that was developed by IBM to automate and manage the deployment of Kubernetes resources, versions, features, and security patches across {{site.data.keyword.openshiftlong_notm}} and {{site.data.keyword.satellitelong_notm}} clusters, and to visualize deployment information.
-Razee integrates with Launch Darkly to control the visibility of these features to the {{site.data.keyword.satellitelong_notm}} user base.
-Razee is integrated into the {{site.data.keyword.satelliteshort}} configuration component.
-For more information about Razee, see the [Razee documentation](https://github.com/razee-io/Razee).
 |Slack|Slack is used as the IBM-internal communication medium to troubleshoot issues and bring together internal SMEs to resolve customer issues.
 Diagnostic information about a {{site.data.keyword.satelliteshort}} location are sent to a private Slack channel and include the customer account ID, location ID, and details about the {{site.data.keyword.satelliteshort}} control plane.|